 3. What material are the tents made of?

 Currently, most newer tents are using a heavy vinyl that is sewn together with a thick canvas like material at the seams.
 Some of the older tents still use canvas.
 Both materials are treated to be flame retardant.
 We do not recommend fires under the canopies because they are not flame resistant.
 They can still melt or may collect harmful gases.

 4. What accessories are available?

-The primary requests are for side walls, chairs & tables, lights, platforms, dance floor, pole covers and fencing.
+The primary requests are for side walls with and without clear windows inset, chairs & tables, lights, platforms, dance floor, and disposable tablecovers.
 All are available plus many other items to make a gathering more enjoyable and easily planned.

 5. What about set up and tear down?

 Set up and tear down are performed by our able crews.
 The cost for this part of the service is included, except for orders specially arranged for occurring outside of regular business hours or on Saturdays or Sundays.
 There may be a fee for special considerations such as rooftop setups, etc. If discussed prior to set up, the exact arrangement can be made on site to make everything ready for the function two or three days prior to the event.
 It is recommended that the customer checks with local authorities about any permits that may be required and to also call Dig Rite (1-800-DIG-RITE) to map any underground wiring or piping that may be present near the site the tent is to be located.